tildetown/rodo/README.md

 # rodo

-rodo is a list-management tool for people who prefer to use the command line.

-This document serves as a reference for operating rodo.
+This document will guide you through downloading, installing, and using rodo.
 This document assumes you have basic command line skills.

-If you are experienced in setting up software projects, you can skip to the [Quick start](#quick-start) section.

 # Screenshot